tmarrs/json-at-work-examples/appendix-a/README.md

 * [Manual Install](https://github.com/creationix/nvm#manual-install)

 Next, let's make sure that NVM runs properly.
-Source it from a shell as follows: ```source ~/.nvm/nvm.sh``` Now NVM will work properly for the remainer of the installation process.
+Source it from a shell as follows: ```source ~/.nvm/nvm.sh``` Now NVM will work properly for the remainder of the installation process.

 If you're running bash, then do the following file to so that NVM is automatically sourced (i.e., configured) upon login.
 If you're running bash, then do the following:
 * In ```$HOME/.bashrc```, add these lines:
 ```
 source ~/.nvm/nvm.sh
-export NVM_HOME=~/.nvm/v0.10.32
+export NVM_HOME=~/.nvm/v4.2.2
 ```
 * In ```$HOME/.bashrc_profile```, add this line:
 ```